Marc Dutroux: Sentencing

 The death penalty was abolished in Belgium in 1996.
 The last execution for common-law crimes was in 1918.
-However, the majority of Belgians, at the time of the trial, would have had no problem with Dutroux receiving the death penalty.
+However, the majority of Belgians, at the time of the trial, would have supported Dutroux receiving the death penalty.
 On 22 June 2004, Dutroux received the maximum sentence of life imprisonment, while Martin received 30 years and Lelièvre 25 years.
 The jury was asked to go back into seclusion to decide whether or not Nihoul was an accomplice.

 On 23 June, Dutroux lodged an appeal against his sentence.

 Although Nihoul was acquitted of kidnapping and conspiracy charges, he was convicted on drug-related charges and was sentenced to five years' imprisonment.
-Nihoul was released in spring 2006.
+Nihoul was released in the spring of 2006.
 He resided in Zeebrugge until his death on 23 October 2019.

 On 19 August 2012, about 2,000 people in Brussels demonstrated against Martin's possible early release from prison.
 She has since been paroled, 16 years into her sentence, and was released into the care of the Poor Clares in Malonne.
 She was given shelter, although she was not part of the community.
 The sisters have declared that they were not her guardian and shelter was given under the condition that she would not violate the conditions of her parole.
 As the convent has since been sold, she has had to find new shelter or go back to prison.
 A former judge has created an apartment in his converted farmhouse, where she now lives.

-Lelièvre is currently serving his prison sentence in the prison of Ittre.
-His application for parole in 2013 was denied.
-He has since then been granted temporary leave, but has violated the conditions of release.
-He may be released if he can find an apprenticeship as a cabinet-maker, which has so far been unsuccessful.
-The Belgian state was forced to pay Lelièvre €6,000.
-The European Court of Human Rights ruled that a moral compensation was in order because he was held in custody (nearly eight years) without receiving answers to his requests.

 On 4 February 2013, Dutroux requested the court in Brussels for an early release from prison.
 He insisted that he was "no longer dangerous" and wanted to be released into house arrest with an electronic tag (ankle bracelet) placed upon him.
 On 18 February, the court denied his request.
 Dutroux is currently being held in solitary confinement in the prison of Nivelles.

 In October 2019, Dutroux won the pre-parole right to a psychiatric assessment, which was supposed to take place in May 2020 but was delayed due to the COVID-19 pandemic.